Skip to content

 Shortlisted finalists for the MJ Awards, joined by Chief Executive Donna Manson (left) and Cabinet Member for Finance, Councillor James Buczkowski (right)

-Devon County Council has been shortlisted for two categories at the 2026 MJ Awards, the national awards programme recognising excellence across local government.
+We have been shortlisted in two categories at the 2026 MJ Awards, the national awards programme recognising excellence across local government.

 A new People Strategy and tailored recruitment and retention plan sharply reduced reliance on temporary staff and created a sustainable pipeline of permanent social workers.